muppet3000/strava-spin-session-distance-setter/README.md

   --use-creds-file      Whether or not a file should be used to store credentials (defaults to False).
 OPTIONAL.
 NOTE this is in plaintext, if you do not have any credentials stored in a file it will use those passed in, or prompt for you to enter them
   --username USERNAME   The username (email address) of the user we are targetting.
 OPTIONAL - Will be read from file if --use-creds-file is specified, otherwise will prompt
   --password USER_PASS  The password of the user we are targetting.
 OPTIONAL - Will be read from file if --use-creds-file is specified, otherwise will prompt
-  --num-activities-to-update NUM_ACTIVITIES_TO_UPDATE
+  --days-activities-to-update DAYS_ACTIVITIES_TO_UPDATE
-                        The number of activities to update.
+                        The number of days of activities to update.
 OPTIONAL - Defaults to 10 --list-gear           Outputs all gear registered to the user from the last 100 activities.
   --interactive-configure-spin-bike-gear-id
                         OPTIONAL - Performs interactive configuration of spin bike gear id